La Vuelta 2020 - Primoz Roglic wins opening Vuelta stage as Chris Froome falls out of contention

-Primoz Roglic produced an early show of strength to win Stage 1 of La Vuelta and take the leader’s jersey from the outset of the Grand Tour.
+Primoz Roglic produced an early show of strength to win Stage 1 of La Vuelta and take the leader’s jersey from the outset of the Grand Tour in which he is defending champion.

 Roglic showed he’s still in the form that saw him lead the Tour de France up until the penultimate stage, blasting off the front of a select group of riders as the Vuelta opened up with some steep climbs on a difficult opening day.